lucasgauna/football-teams/README.md

 ### Goals

-The goals is to deliver a simple UI that enables users to:
+The goal is to deliver a simple UI that enables users to:

 - View a list of all football teams returned by the backend.
 - Click on a team logo to view a larger version (bonus).